FredaXin/blog_posts/python_list_comprehensions&set_theory.md

   than manual `for` loop statements (often roughly twice as fast) because their iterations are performed at C language speed inside the interpreter, rather than with manual Python code.
-Especially for larger data sets, there is often a major performance advantage to using this expression"
+Especially for larger data sets, there is often a major performance advantage to using this expression."

 ## Set-Builder Notation in Set Theory